cmu-delphi/delphi-epidata/docs/symptom-survey/modules.md

 {: .no_toc}

-To reduce the overall length of the instrument and minimize response burden, the COVID Trends and Impact Survey (CTIS) will consist of a block of daily core questions and will use a randomized module approach for the other topics.
+To reduce the overall length of the instrument and minimize response burden, the COVID-19 Trends and Impact Survey (CTIS) will consist of a block of daily core questions and will use a randomized module approach for the other topics.
 Implementation of this approach started in [Wave 11](coding.md#wave-11), which launched on May 20, 2021.